HowTo: pxlBlck - build pxlBlck_8x8

 5. Hey,

-I can't load the stl files from your Github into Cura, I get the error message “...cannot be opened... file could be faulty or inaccessible.” what am I doing wrong?
+I can't load the stl files from your github into Cura, I get the error message "... can't be opened... file might be corrupt or inaccessible."
+What am I doing wrong?

 Greetings Basti